 Kenyon College is committed to supporting students with disabilities with reasonable housing accommodations to provide equal access to their residential living space.
 The Housing Accommodation Policy applies to all students and explains the specific steps necessary to request a housing accommodation at Kenyon College.

 Contact SASS at 740-427-5692 or email Emily Wise at email@example.com if you require an alternate format to access the forms.

-Please return the completed documents to: SASS in Peirce Hall 314 (drop box available after hours).
+Please return the completed verification form to SASS.
+You can upload your Housing Accommodation Verification Form in Accommodate, email to SASS@kenyon.edu, or drop off in Peirce Hall 314 (drop box available after hours).

 The American with Disabilities Act (ADA) defines a person with a disability as someone who has a physical or mental impairment that substantially limits one or more major life activities.
 The three factors influencing a determination of substantial limitation are 1) the nature and severity of the impairment, 2) the duration or expected duration of the impairment, and 3) whether the impairment is characterized as permanent or long-term.